Federal Projects and Resource Development

 ESSA includes provisions that broaden the definitions of educational excellence, while maintaining critical civil rights for all students.
 In addition, ESSA includes provisions designed to focus on providing students the diverse, integrated curriculum and learning experiences necessary for a well-rounded education.
 Title I, Part A of ESSA is designed to provide all children a significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.

-Title IV of ESSA includes the 21st Century Community Learning Centers (CCLC).
-The 21st CCLC program provides before and after-school services to children and their families, including academic and personal enrichment activities, designed to help students meet performance standards in core academic subjects.
+Title IV of ESSA includes the 21st Century Community Learning Centers (21stCCLC).
+The 21st CCLC program provides after-school services to children and their families, including academic and personal enrichment activities, designed to help students meet performance standards in core academic subjects.